kmaurinjones/JoyfulBytes/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome!
 Whether it's improving the AI prompts, enhancing the web interface, or optimizing the content discovery pipeline, there are many ways to help make Joyful Bytes better.

 ## 📄 License